Poetry, Photography and Art by Jeanne René Watson, a California Bay Area Artist

 by jeanne rené

-~upon the axis of perfection
+~upon the axis of perfectionthe sun rose

 rivers fell into the oceans